DOI:

 Most read articles by the same author(s)

-- Mohamed-Ouejdi Belarbi, Abdelouahab Tati, Abdelhak Khechai, Houdayfa Ounis, A new 4-node quadrilateral element based on layerwise approach for free vibration analysis of laminate-faced sandwich plates , Journal of Applied Engineering Science & Technology: Vol. 2 No. 1 (2016): JAEST
+- Mohamed-Ouejdi Belarbi, Abdelouahab Tati, Abdelhak Khechai, Houdayfa Ounis, A new 4-node quadrilateral element based on layerwise approach for free vibration analysis of laminate-faced sandwich plates , Journal of Applied Engineering Science and Technology: Vol. 2 No. 1 (2016): JAEST

 Similar Articles